-Staff member Tulsi Mainali with some of the children of the Sunrise Orphanage.
+Staff member Tulsi Mainali with some of the children at Sunrise.

-This was our first project in Nepal, established in July 2005, in response to a need for a safe, loving, home for many orphaned and abandoned children who were living in corrupt and abusive orphanages in Kathmandu.
+This was our first project in Nepal, established in July 2005, in response to a need for a safe, loving, home for many orphaned, abandoned and trafficked children who were living in corrupt and abusive orphanages or other institutions in Kathmandu.
 Many of the children in these orphanages were not orphaned but had either been enticed by traffickers or willingly sent away by their families to Kathmandu to escape the maoist conflict in their villages or simply in the hope of a better life and education.

-In addition, 20% of the children Sunrise has cared for have been successfully re-integrated with their families.
+In addition, almost 50% of the children Sunrise has cared for have been successfully re-integrated with their families.

-The Central Child Welfare Board of Nepal estimates there are still almost 200 orphanages where children are living in far less than satisfactory conditions.
-The child authorities are still in the process of rescuing children from these types of orphanages, with the hope of placing them in temporary care or where ever possible, directly returning them to their families.
+The Central Child Welfare Board of Nepal estimates there are still almost 200 orphanages where children are living in far less than satisfactory conditions and that over 85% of children are not real orphans.
+The child authorities are still in the process of rescuing children from these types of institutions, with the hope of placing them in temporary care and where ever possible, returning them to their families.

-- Encouraging the children to give their bedrooms their own personal touch, and give them their own personal space and privacy.
+- We encourage the children to give their bedrooms their own personal touch, and allow them their own personal space and privacy

-- Allowing the children to actively participate in general household chores that resemble a typical Nepalese family home.
-The kitchen, in particular, is very much a family place where children and adults spend time talking, sharing and forming close relationships.
+- We allow the children to actively participate in general household chores that resemble a typical Nepalese family home.
+The kitchen, in particular, is very much a family place where children and adults spend time talking, sharing and forming close relationships

-- Encouraging relatives to call and visit and often as possible.
-Some children, for example, may have grandparents, aunts, uncles or elder siblings who they are in contact with but may be unable to care for them properly on a full time basis.
+- We encourage relatives to call and visit as often as possible.
+Some children, for example, may have grandparents, aunts, uncles or elder siblings who they are in contact with but may be unable to care for them properly on a full time basis

 We also provide all children with the following facilities, which in combination with the above, will give them every opportunity to reach their full potential and turn their dreams into their reality:Basic care